iffy/generalconference/data/eng/1990-04/017-the-aaronic-priesthood-return-with-honor/text.md

-# The Aaronic Priesthood: Return with Honor
+# The Aaronic Priesthood:Return with Honor

 My dear brethren, I appreciate the opportunity of speaking this evening as a bishop.
 I would like to talk about the Aaronic Priesthood--first, what it is